 After the encoder reboots, you will be returned to the Sign-In page.

-When you open the Network Configuration page again, if you configured the unit using DHCP Addressing, you will see the IP addresses obtained by the system.
+When you open the Network Configuration page again, if you configured the unit using either Automatic or Automatic (DHCP) Addressing, you will see the IP addresses obtained by the system.

 Network Settings